Tito Sotto: 2022 vice presidential campaign

+Return to the Senate (2025–present)

+After his unsuccessful bid for vice president in the 2022 national elections, Sotto filed his certificate of candidacy (COC) on October 2, 2024 for a return to the Senate in the 2025 midterm elections.
+He ran under Alyansa para sa Bagong Pilipinas, rejoining the political arena.
+In the May 2025 elections, Sotto was elected as one of the twelve senators under the Alyansa Para sa Bagong Pilipinas slate.

+Minority Leader (2025)

+When the 20th Congress convened on 28 July 2025, Sotto ran for Senate President but was defeated by Francis Escudero, who was re-elected with 19 votes to Sotto's 5.
+Following that, Sotto became Minority Leader of the Senate.

+As Senate Minority Leader, Sotto opposed a motion to archive the impeachment of Sara Duterte.
+He was one of four senators (the others being Risa Hontiveros, Kiko Pangilinan, and Bam Aquino), following a Supreme Court ruling that declared the complaint null and void ab initio and held that the Senate did not acquire jurisdiction.

+Senate President (2025–present)

+On September 8, 2025, a motion was filed and approved to declare the position of Senate President vacant.
+Sotto was nominated by Juan Miguel Zubiri as the sole nominee, and was elected by acclamation to the Senate Presidency, with fifteen senators voting in his favor.

+Sotto committed to continuing Senate investigations into alleged anomalies in flood control infrastructure projects, even with the existence of the Independent Commission for Infrastructure (ICI) created by President Bongbong Marcos.
+He said the Senate Blue Ribbon Committee would proceed "in aid of legislation."

 Political positions

 Sotto has been described as a conservative by the local media because of his positions regarding social issues, owing to his Roman Catholic background.
 He has vocally expressed his opposition against measures on reproductive health and women's rights.

 Sotto had been pushing for the restoration of the death penalty since he took office as a senator in 1992.
 He changed his stance on the penalty in 2021 when he entered the vice-presidential race in the upcoming 2022 presidential election, believing life imprisonment to be a better alternative.
 He and his presidential running mate Panfilo Lacson agree that the issue should be concentrated on improving jail conditions, advocating the construction of regional penitentiaries where criminals convicted of a heinous crime could be incarcerated if not in New Bilibid Prison.